alilleybrinker/gccarch/README.md

 `gccarch` should now be installed.
 You can confirm this with `cargo install --list | grep gccarch`.
 Make sure your Cargo binary directory is in your `PATH` environment variable.

+## Why Was This Made?

+`gccarch` was made mostly as an excuse to practice working with `nom` (for parsing the ASCII table data) and `bitvec` (for storing the data about feature support for each architecture).

 ## License